grammyjs/website/site/docs/plugins/commands.md

 If you ever need to retrieve `botCommand` entities from an update and need them to be hydrated with the custom prefix you have registered, there is a method specifically tailored for that, called `ctx.getCommandEntities(yourCommands)`, which returns the same interface as `ctx.entities('bot_command')`

-::: tip
+::: warning

-Commands with custom prefixes cannot be shown in the Commands Menu.
+Commands with custom prefixes cannot be registered in the Commands Menu, and are therefore incompatible with [Ephemeral Commands](#ephemeral-commands).

 :::